adarshraj99/ML-DL.md/ML testing.md

 The output of model should not change for a question after adding irrelevant points to the same question.
 Medical ex: By changing Patient's name, DOB it should not change models prediction of patient's heart attacks chances.

 #### BiDirectional Testing:
-In some models when the input data gets reversed (ex: input data about the 2 different lunds of same person) the modles prediction about lung cancer should not change.
+In some models when the input data gets reversed (ex: input data about the 2 different lungs of same person) the modles prediction about lung cancer should not change.
 In some models reversing the input data should change the output.

 #### Responsible AI testing: